Setting the Right Expectations to Build a Great Digital Product

 Conclusions: Every project has its rhythm

 The product is placed in the top bracket of the fintech industry.
-It is now meeting the initially unrealistic expectations that Eduard had in the first meeting.
-Charlie is basically now a successful, adult product.
+It is now meeting Eduard’s initially unrealistic expectations in the first meeting.
+Charlie is now a successful adult product.
 Let’s say Charlie is, satisfyingly so, a banker.

 Always make sure your expectations regarding your digital product are accurate.
-Here’s a quick summary list of all the steps the team went throughout the project’s development:
+Here’s a quick summary list of all the steps the team took throughout the project’s development:

-- If you have an idea but don’t have an accurate plan, you’re probably expecting too much from your product.
-Having goals is great, but you should also have a plan to execute them.
+- If you have an idea but don’t have an accurate plan, you probably expect too much from your product.
+Having goals is great, but you should also intend to execute them.

 - Don’t expect the developer to create a design.
 Help him by using a designer and the tools specifically for this task.
 You may think that you’re throwing money out the window, but in the long term, you will be happier with the results, and so will your clients;

-- Research your market and build the product around it, precisely the way the market needs it to feel.
+- Research your market and build the product around it precisely how it needs it to feel.
 Once you take your product out to market, people might not buy it because they already use a different product that does the same thing.

 - Don’t expect people to invest in your product because you love it.
-Your child is your child, but once it’s out the door, it needs to prove his worth just like everyone else.
 Your product should bring value and convince people they can make money if they invest in it.
+Your child is your child, but once it’s out the door, it needs to prove his worth, just like everyone else.

 I hope reading this, you will be able to have more realistic expectations about your product, its impact on the market, and how far you can reach with it compared to its actual development stage.